friendethan/FlyTubules_IMS/README.md

-# Characterizing Microdissected Fly Tubule Phospholipids
+# Characterizing Microdissected Fly Tubule Phospholipid IMS Signals
 This is an archive for the R codes used to conduct unsupervised statistical analysis for microdissected fly tubule phospholipids as well as fly sections shown in the publication listed below.

 ## Data Format